All homes have iPads that can be used to support a regular video call so you can keep in touch with your loved one during this time.

 We take this responsibility very seriously and as such, we have implemented robust infection control measures in line with Government and Public Health England and Public Health Wales advice to ensure the safety of everyone who lives and works within our homes.

 We also understand the importance of keeping residents connected with their loved ones during this unsettling period.
-All of our home’s are equipped with iPads to support you to have a weekly video call, we have also installed an app in the majority of homes called Rels App.
-The app is exclusive to Hallmark Care Homes and allows families and residents to send each other messages, pictures and videos which can be replayed again at a later date.
+All of our home’s are equipped with iPads to support you to have regular video calls.

 In terms of activities, despite the challenges faced by Covid-19, our teams are still running a full and engaging activities programme and have introduced innovative ways to keep residents connected with each other to reduce the risk of social isolation.
 This includes making use of our in-house facilities such as our hairdressers and café’s, coordinating 1-2-1 activities as well as safe, socially-distanced group activities to keep residents occupied and entertained.
 We have also been encouraging residents to go outdoors as weather allows whilst maintaining the social distancing rule of 2-meters apart.
 As part of each residents tailored care plan, we are continually monitoring how the policy of social distancing is impacting on resident’s emotional well-being and will provide more support if needed.
 This can take the form of more 1:1 input or more frequent contact with family and friends via a suitable IT platform.